 Cost to treat Knee osteoarthritis & Knee injuries

-Due to the varying degrees of injuries, our orthopedic team will need to conduct a virtual consultation with all potential patients.
-This can be done online using the patient’s current medical records such as recent Radiology tests (MRI scan or CT Scans) along with reports from the patients’ primary care orthopedic doctors.
-Once the review is complete, we can know for sure if the patient is a candidate and provide a detailed plan that will include the exact total number nights required in Bangkok along with fixed and total medical-related costs.
+Due to the varying degrees of injuries, our orthopedic team must conduct a virtual consultation with all potential patients.
+This can be done online using the patient’s current medical records, such as recent Radiology tests (MRI scans or CT Scans) and reports from the patient’s primary care orthopedic doctors.
+Once the review is complete, we can know if the patient is a candidate and provide a detailed plan that will include the exact number of days required in Bangkok, along with fixed and total medical-related costs.

-If you or a loved one is suffering from joint pain, degenerative knee conditions, knee injuries, difficulty standing up, walking stairs or are considering stem cell therapy instead of knee replacement surgery contact us for a second opinion.
+If you or a loved one is suffering from joint pain, degenerative knee conditions, knee injuries, difficulty standing up or walking stairs, or are considering stem cell therapy instead of knee replacement surgery, contact us for a second opinion.
 To learn more, please contact us today.

 Published Clinical Citations